 Microsoft Office includes Trust Center, which contains security & privacy settings, to keep your Windows computer secure & safe.
 Using the File Block feature, you can prevent outdated file types or suspicious files from opening, and open them in Protected View.

-There may be cases where you trust some files – especially those with with macros, data connections, ActiveX controls – completely and do not want them to be checked by Trust Center, every time you open them – or you may not want them opened in Protected View.
+There may be cases where you trust some files – especially those with macros, data connections, ActiveX controls – completely and do not want them to be checked by Trust Center, every time you open them – or you may not want them opened in Protected View.
 In such cases, rather than changing the default Trust Center settings to a less-safe macro security setting, it is better to move such files to a Trusted Location.

 In this post we will see how you can add, remove or modify Trusted Locations, so that files in these locations will not be checked.